ZiminYue/DeepASL-Plus/README.md

 # Setup instructions:

-⚠IMPORTANT: Due to, the main app during the test.
+⚠IMPORTANT: Due to compatibility issues with OpenCV's fullscreen window handling on macOS, the main function of the application could not run successfully during testing on macOS systems.
+However, you can still view the Streamlit interface by following the steps below.

 ### 1. Set up a conda environment